lab11/lab11-ec2-deployer/README.md

 # 4. Run the Script

-Run `python ec2_instances.py create` to create the AWS resources.
-If you forget the IP addresses, running `python ec2_instances.py create` will fetch the latest state of the infrastructure and list them for you again.
+Run `python ec2_instances.py apply` to create the AWS resources.
+If you forget the IP addresses, running `python ec2_instances.py apply` will fetch the latest state of the infrastructure and list them for you again.

 Once you have the public IP(s), you should be able to SSH into each instance with `ssh ec2-user@<ec2_public_ip>` to confirm that the instance is up.
 You can then move on to configuring the server.